leoikeh99/use-sortable/README.md

 - All `columns` and `items` must have a unique `Id` and and initial `order`.
 - If using a DnD react library, it is important that the draggable `id` of every item is the same as its `item id`, this also applies in the case of `columns`.
 - Any sort of data could be passed into `columns` or `items`, but it is required they each have an `order` and a unique `id`, it is also required that each `column` have an array of i`tems`.

+## Contributing

+Contributions are welcome in this project, follow the steps below to get started.

+1. Fork the project
+2. Create a new branch for your feature or bug fix
+3. Commit your changes and push to your forked repo
+4. Submit a pull request

+Please note that before writing any code, it's a good idea to discuss the change you wish to make via an issue or a pull request.
+This will help prevent wasted time and ensure that your changes are in line with the project's goals.